ennukee/enragednuke.github.io/shared_examples.md

 You could leave the shared example as it was and simply not have the `it_behaves_like` statement in your `C` class tests, but to each their own.
 You could also add another parameter to the shared example and have it represent what the class should return on calling `hello` but default to the standard.
 Something like, `shared_examples_for A do |obj:, hello_return: "Hello, world!"|` but at this point I think you may start becoming **too** abstract for the purpose of shared examples.

-Ideally, though, you wouldn't just test potentially overridden methods in shared examples and test them separately.
+Ideally, though, you wouldn't just test potentially overridden methods in shared examples and test them separately (unless you know you can test them all simply, like if the output all follows a format "I'm a {variable}!", etc)

 Onto the second point!